mgkang0206/adi-sea-project-00/README.md

 - Have a main menu with the function of the previous lab:
   - If the user enters "play", they should be able to play Dianna's game against the computer
+  - Provide instructions on how to play the game
+  - Should use the inventory from the store in the game
   - If the user enters "history", the program should display previous game history
 - Handle invalid user input
 - Use a hashmap and try/catch